 Dragon Girl: The Secret Valley by Jeff Weigel

 Eleven-year-old Alanna and her older brother Hamel are orphans, fending for themselves.
-Hamel has taken over his father’s job as blacksmith but longs to do something else.
-When Alanna stumbles into a nest of dragon eggs, a hatchling imprints on her and she’s willingly takes on the role of their mother.
+Hamel has taken over his father’s job as a blacksmith but longs to do something else.
+When Alanna stumbles into a nest of dragon eggs, a hatchling imprints on her and she’s willingly taking on the role of their mother.
 But when Hamel repairs a knight’s armor — damage done from battling and killing a dragon — he reveals Alanna’s dragon lair.
 Now, Alanna must find a way to save the dragon eggs and babies from the knight bent on destroying them. [graphic novel, ages 7 and up]

 Zita the Spacegirl series by Ben Hatke

 Zita the Spacegirl hits the mighty girl note perfectly.
 She’s an “every girl” but with a kind heart making friends in unlikely places, and her adventures usually result from her trying to help someone in need.
 With a giant mouse for a friend (and transport) and traveling in new worlds that are not too scary against foes that have a cuteness to their destructive powers, her adventures are perfect for little girls’ bedtime reading. [graphic novel, ages 7 and up]

 The Secret Science Alliance and the Copycat Crook by Eleanor Davis

 A nerd, a jock and a troublemaker team up as a secret science invention club.
 Meet Greta Hughes, a notorious prankster who is perpetually in a bike helmet to protect her brain.
 Her father is the museum director of their local history museum which becomes the center for a heist of a rare and valuable artifact by an evil scientist.
 Kids who like to invent and those who like to prank will equally be delighted with this caper of three kids who save the day using their own cool inventions. [graphic novel, ages 8 and up]